 Student report cards will be given out every nine weeks during the school year.
 Work throughout the two quarters will determine a semester grade.
 Semester grades go into the permanent records.
-Also, at approximately the fifth week of every quarter, "D" and "F" slips will be issued to inform students and parents of the students' progress.
-If further information is desired by the parent/guardian, contact the teacher of the specific subject 1{st} and 3{rd} quarter grades are status grades.
+If further information is desired by the parent/guardian, contact the teacher of the specific subject.
+1st and 3rd quarter grades are status grades.
 Semester grades are final grades and are recorded in the semester 1 and semester 2 columns of the report card.
 Students and parents may access grades on a parent portal after the first two weeks of the semester.